My goal is

 We got our family dog, Thierry, as a little puppy.
 He was gorgeous and we loved him to bits.
 But he would pull at the lead when we walked him, which wasn’t that much fun.
 So, like any other responsible dog owner, we took him to puppy classes.
 This was the 90s, so we were taught that you had to jerk the lead to make him listen.
 And treats were not allowed, because then he would only work for bribes, and not for us.
 We followed the advice for a bit, but it never worked.
 It also made me question how we treat our animals.

 Then there was my horse, Jiqhall.
-I got him when I was 12 and he was 3, and no one in my family knew anything about horses.
-A bad combination, I can tell you that.
+I got him as a 3 year old stallion when I was only 12.
 He would buck me off all the time and I could not control him.
 I couldn’t even predict when he was going to run off or buck.
 Trainers and coaches told me to punish him, hit him, and show him who was in control.

 It also made me wonder if there was a simpler and kinder way to be with our animals.